jiaohongbao/oslab-XJTU/README1.md

 We can find that the result is different.

-Because the operate is not atomtic, there is a race condition, it will cause the result is different due to the schedule of the CPU, and the schedule is invisiable and unpredictable, it cause the result is "randomly".
+Because the operate is not atomtic, there is a race condition, it will cause the result is different due to the schedule of the CPU, and the schedule is invisiable and unpredictable, it cause the result is *"randomly"*.

 So, to make the result relable, i add a mute lock to this program, like this: